Adult day programs improve quality of life for seniors and caregivers

 These aren’t hard and fast rules, but some general guidelines to help you decide if an adult day program would be good for your situation.

 Adult day programs include extra benefits for caregivers

-Adult day services are a relief for family caregivers.
-While your senior is there, you can go to work, run errands, or get some much-needed time for rest and self-care.
+When your older adult is there, you can go to work, run errands, or get some much-needed time for rest and self-care.
 Your mind will be at ease because you’ll know that your older adult is safe, well cared for, and having fun.

 How much do these programs cost?

 The cost of these programs really varies – possibly from $25 to $100+ per day.
 It depends on the services offered, location, and available financial assistance.

 Medicare doesn’t cover adult day services, but financial help might be available through Medicaid, non-Medicaid state assistance programs, Veterans Aid & Attendance, and possibly long term care insurance.

 How to find a local adult day program

 To find an adult day program in your local area: